krgamestudios/krgamestudios.github.io/_posts/2026-03-07-quest-logged.md

     set QL_FURQUEST, 1;
     goto L_Close;

-//snip - this extra close lable is superfluous, but was left in place for unrelated reasons
+//snip - this label was left in for unrelated reasons
 L_Close:
     close;
 }